junxit/us-congress-code/title-22/chapter-7/sec-286q.md

 ### Amendments

 2024—Subsec. (b)(3) to (5).
 Pub.
 L. 118–47, § 7071(b), struck out pars.
-(3) to (5).
+(3) to (5) which established a prohibition on certain transactions involving perpetrators of genocide and state sponsors of terrorism without congressional authorization and set out conditions under which the President could waive such prohibition.
 Pub.
 L. 118–47, § 7071(a), added pars.
 (3) to (5).
 1983—Pub.
 L. 98–181 designated existing provisions as subsec. (a) and added subsec. (b).
 1976—Pub.
 L. 94–564 substituted “article XVIII” for “article XXIV”.
 1970—Pub.
 L. 91–599 inserted “in each basic period” after “vote to allocate” and substituted “allocations to the United States in that period exceed an amount equal to the United States quota in the Fund as authorized under the Bretton Woods Agreements Act” for “net cumulative allocations to the United States exceed an amount equal to the United States quota in the Fund as heretofore authorized under the Bretton Woods Agreements Act of 1945, as amended”.

 ### Statutory Notes and Related Subsidiaries